auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Despite these issues and the fact it is truncated to 32 bytes, the `EchoHeader` is not difficult to use safely.
-The default recommendation is to duplicate the input to `EchoKey` and `EchoHeader`, which is one of several ways this issue can be avoided.
+The default recommendation is to duplicate the input to `EchoKey` and `EchoHeader`, which is one of several ways these issues can be avoided.

 The `EchoHeader` parameter exists to regularize timing side channels regarding